digikar99/reader/README.md

 `(member ?\^ '(?\^))` gives an "End of file during parsing" error.
 This is an issue with the modification marked `; for inserting lambda`.
 Regarding `-` instead of `%1`: the former is easier to type than the latter.
 The `λ()` can take up to 3 (optional) arguments `- -- ---`.

+- [`cl-interpol`](http://edicl.github.io/cl-interpol/) is a prominent library providing perl / shell-like string interpolation facilities.
+- [`cl-json`](https://common-lisp.net/project/cl-json/cl-json.html) can be used for parsing JSON.